cryostatio/cryostatio.github.io/get-started/index.md

 The Cryostat Operator requires [cert-manager](https://cert-manager.io/) to run.
 If not already installed in your cluster, please [install](https://cert-manager.io/docs/installation/) it using your preferred method.
-Once installed, proceed with the operator installation steps below.
+Once installed, proceed with the Operator installation steps below.

-**Warning**: Although it is possible to [disable cert-manager integration](https://github.com/cryostatio/cryostat-operator/blob/v2/docs/config.md#disabling-cert-manager-integration), it is NOT recommended to do so unless cert-manager is unavailable AND one of the following applies to you:
+**Warning**: Although it is possible to [disable cert-manager integration](https://github.com/cryostatio/cryostat-operator/blob/main/docs/config.md#disabling-cert-manager-integration), it is NOT recommended to do so unless cert-manager is unavailable AND one of the following applies to you:
 - You have another solution for encrypting traffic
 - You trust everything running in the same cluster where the Cryostat Operator is deployed